activisthandbook/activisthandbook/articles/join/team.md

 -   Train new writers and review their contributions

--   Reach out to other movements for partnerships
+-   Reach out to other movements to promote Activist Handbook

--   Apply for grants and find other ways of funding
+-   Organise projects that help us scale up (for example, getting together a team that can organize an international meetup)

 Feel free to suggest another way you think you could be of value to our team!